charmander/razorleaf/README.md

-Razor Leaf is a template engine for HTML whose templates are simple JavaScript expressions.
+Razor Leaf is a template engine for HTML whose templates are simple JavaScript.

 Arrays are converted into HTML by the following rules:

  - The HTML5 DTD, `<!DOCTYPE html>`, is added automatically.